 A great superyacht broker must not only have in-depth knowledge of the new vessel and existing market, but must also have relationships with clients, builders and support professionals.
 The larger the yacht the more complex it becomes.
 Crew management, engineering, maritime law, classifications, insurance, naval architecture, tenders & toys, are only some of the things that should be taken into consideration during a large vessel transaction.

 During the last Cannes Boat Show, I asked one of my friends who sells yachts for a recognized brand of trawlers from 50′ to 90′, who he thought was the best broker he knew.
 He said Richard Lambert from Burgess.
 I actually knew Richard from the time he was at OceanStyle.
 I remembered meeting him on the dock a few times and recalled his friendly and professional attitude but was also impressed with his resume and progression in his career.

 I reached out to Richard, and with no surprise, he accepted to share a few of his tips with our community.
 Richard is currently Managing Director Asia and Senior Broker at Burgess.
 For those of you who are not familiar with the superyacht world, Burgess is one of the global superyacht industry leaders in sales, purchases, new construction, charters, and management of luxury superyachts.

-So without further a due, let’s review Richard’s interview.
+So without further ado, let’s review Richard’s interview:

 1) Tell us a bit about yourself and what did you do to become a superyacht broker?